daniel-furman/daniel-furman.github.io/content/posts/Solving-a-partnership-restructuring-problem-with-computational-linear-algerba.md

 <p align="center"> <img src="/assets-runtime.png"/ width = "450" height = "300"> </p>

-**Figure 1.** Loglog plot of the runtime versus the number of loops through the function (equivalent to M!, all permutations of the M assets).
-The slope indicates the data's power law exponent, which in this case, is equal to one for the second 3/4 of the data.
-This confirms our suspiscions about the O(n) runtime.
+**Figure 1.** Loglog plot of the runtime versus the number of loops through the function (i.e., for M assets we conduct M! loops).
+The loglog slope indicates the data’s power law exponent, which in this case, is equal to one (at least, for the second half).

 ### Appendix Code